confluentinc/cp-docker-images/docs/quickstart.rst

     You'll notice that the ``KAFKA_ADVERTISED_LISTENERS`` variable is set to ``localhost:29092``.
 This will make Kafka accessible from outside the container by advertising it's location on the Docker host.
 You also passed in the ZooKeeper port that you used when launching that container a moment ago.
 Because you are using ``--net=host``, the hostname for the ZooKeeper service can be left at ``localhost``.

-  Let's check the logs to see the broker has booted up successfully:
+  Check the logs to see the broker has booted up successfully:

   .. sourcecode:: bash